Stars1233/pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 object-type
 ^^^^^^^^^^^

-The object-type node indicates that the given C++ type is mapped onto the target language as an object type.
+The object-type node indicates that the given C++ type is mapped onto the target language as an object type (see :ref:`objects-values`).
 This means that it is an object passed by pointer on C++ and it is stored on the heap.

-It is a child of the :ref:`typesystem_details` node or other type nodes and may contain :ref:`add-function`, :ref:`add-pymethoddef`, :ref:`configuration-element`, :ref:`declare-function`, :ref:`enum-type`, :ref:`extra-includes`, :ref:`include-element`, :ref:`modify-function`, ``object-type``, :ref:`smart-pointer-type`, :ref:`typedef-type` or
+It is a child of the :ref:`typesystem_details` node or other type nodes and may contain :ref:`add-function`, :ref:`add-pymethoddef`, :ref:`configuration-element`, :ref:`declare-function`, :ref:`enum-type`, :ref:`extra-includes`, :ref:`include-element`, :ref:`modify-function`,
+``object-type``, :ref:`smart-pointer-type`, :ref:`typedef-type` or